cbruyndoncx/crewAI-xls/README.md

 Default install of the crewai tools

 #### Langchain
+Langchain is a library for building applications with language models.
+It provides tools for managing and orchestrating language model interactions.
 Other langchain packages that are used are listed in requirements.txt

 ### XLS